nginnever/fileswarm/README.md

 #### Challenges

 fileswarm challenges are currently simple.
 The rate that file contracts set new challenges is fixed to 1 minute.
-The amount that the ccontract pays to seeders during each challenge round can be set (coming soon!) creating a market for seeders to pick up the most favorable files.
+The amount that the contract pays to seeders during each challenge round can be set (coming soon!) creating a market for seeders to pick up the most favorable files.
 The application stores pointers to the chunks of file data in the file smart contract, the IPFS multihashes.
 One of these pointers is selected by the contract every minute at random.
 Randomness provided by the blocknumber.
 If the seeder can respond to the contract with the right bytes that hash to that pointer, the contract will award the seeder with X amount of ether.

 #### Payments

 Payments to the seeders are made automatically on every successful challenge completetion.
-When a file runs out of funds set from the original upload, it will be removed for the list for seeders to download.
+When a file runs out of funds set from the original upload, it will be removed from the list for seeders to download from.

 #### Costs